axibase/atsd/rule-engine/README.md

 percetile(75) > 90
 ```

-Alternatively, use the `minimum` or a below-median percentile function with the reversed comparator to check that all samples in the window exceed the threshold.
-This is equivalent to checking that the last `N` consecutive samples are above the threshold.
+Alternatively, use the `minimum` or a low percentile function with the reversed comparator to check that all samples in the window exceed the threshold.
+This is equivalent to checking that the last-N consecutive samples are above the threshold.

 ```javascript
 // all samples are above 90